louisswarren/latex-template/README.md

 Bibliography
 ------------

-The Makefile contains all the information required for configuring it.
+The makefile contains all the information required for configuring it.
 Take note of how to build a document with no bibliography; you must remove the `BIBDEPENDENCIES` line and *uncomment* the `.IGNORE: $(BIBTARGETS)` line.
 If you do this, you can perform full builds using `finalre` and `draftre` (though `all` will still work, performing redundant steps).

+Git
+---

+By default, when in draft mode, the generated document will display the most recent git commit short SHA1 and message.
+This is done by writing to `.revisioninfo` inside the makefile.
+The filename used can be modified by changing it once `Makefile` and once in `template.tex`.
+To disable the output all together (for example if you aren't using git), simply delete these sections.